rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

    for internal use rather than downloading from the internet unreviewed by ethical hackers.

-0. Unzip it into
+0. Unzip it into folder
    <em>machineagent install dir</em>/monitors/

 0. The <strong>monitor.xml</strong> for AD
    points to the yml file.
+It's in the config folder.

 1. Open <strong>S3Configurations.yml</strong> in a text editor.